TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Lens modelling

 Following the measurement of \citet{gavazzi07} on galaxies that have a similar \slos \ as the one measured in this system, we expect the NFW's scale radius to be within $R_{\rm s} =58\pm 8$ kpc.
-To prevent any prior bias, we take this value as a starting point within a wide uniform prior $R_{\rm s} \sim \mathcal{U}(25,100)$kpc.
+To prevent any prior bias, we took this value as a starting point within a wide uniform prior $R_{\rm s} \sim \mathcal{U}(25,100)$kpc.

-We use a double chameleon profile to model the light, and the fitted parameters are fixed to the parameters of the baryonic mass model.
+We used a double chameleon profile to model the light, and the fitted parameters are fixed to the parameters of the baryonic mass model.

-To avoid the lens light modelling from being biased by background light while still predicting accurate flux at the position of the arc, we mask pixels further than 4.3\arcs from the lens.
-We adjust the mask locally to mask the light of all the perturbers and mask the lens's central pixels because the light is not fitted perfectly in this region.
-Masking the few pixels close to the center of the lens prevents the model from predicting source flux at this position, which can possibly bias the inferred mass profile.
+To avoid the lens light modelling from being biased by background light while still predicting accurate flux at the position of the arc, we masked pixels further than 4.3\arcs from the lens.
+We adjusted the mask locally to mask the light of all the perturbers and masked the lens's central pixels because the light is not fitted perfectly in this region.
+Masking the few pixels close to the centre of the lens prevents the model from predicting source flux at this position, which can possibly bias the inferred mass profile.